Grays Athletic F.C.: History

 In 1983 Grays transferred to Division Two of the Isthmian League.
 League reorganisation saw them placed in Division Two South in 1984 and they went on to win the division at the first attempt, earning promotion to Division One.
 In 1987–88 they were Division One runners-up, resulting in promotion to the Premier Division.
 In 1988–89 the club reached the first round of the FA Cup for a second time, losing 2–0 at Bath City.
 They remained in the Premier Division until being relegated back to Division One at the end of the 1996–97 season.
 In 1999–2000 the club were Division One runners-up, earning promotion back to the Premier Division.
 In 2000–01 another appearance in the FA Cup first round saw them play Football League opposition for the first time, losing 4–0 at Reading.

 A sixth-place finish in 2003–04 resulted in Grays being placed in the new Conference South for the 2004–05 season.
 They went on to win the new division in its first season, earning promotion to the Conference National.
 The season also saw them reach the final of the FA Trophy, in which they beat Hucknall Town 6–5 on penalties after a 1–1 draw at Villa Park.
 In their first season in the Conference National the club finished third, qualifying for the promotion play-offs.
 However, they lost 5–4 on aggregate to Halifax Town.
 They also reached the second round of the FA Cup, beating York City 3–0 at Bootham Crescent before losing 3–0 at Mansfield Town, as well as retaining the FA Trophy with a 2–0 win over Woking in the final.
 The club's league form subsequently faded and after narrowly avoiding relegation in 2006–07 and 2008–09, they finished bottom of the Conference National in 2009–10 and resigned from the Football Conference.

 Grays were initially rejected by the Isthmian League and were lined up to play in the Essex Senior League.
 However, an appeal to the Football Association saw them placed in Division One North of the Isthmian League.
 A fifth-place finish in 2011–12 saw them qualify for the play-offs, in which Enfield Town defeated them 3–1 on penalties after a 2–2 draw in the semi-final.
 However, the club were Division One North champions the following season with a club record 102 points, earning promotion back to the Premier Division.
 In August 2016 the club became community-owned.
 They went on to finish bottom of the Premier Division in the 2016–17 and were relegated back to the (renamed) North Division.
+In 2022–23 the club finished fifth in the North Division, qualifying for the promotion play-offs, in which they lost 3–2 to AFC Sudbury in the semi-finals.